AhashR/cStrafe-UI-minimal/README.md

 2. Download or clone this repository.

-3. Run build_cStrafe.bat to download the required packages and make the executable.
+3. Run build_cStrafe.bat to download the required packages and make the executable (The executable will be placed in the folder \dist).

 ## Usage